nerfstudio-project/nerfstudio/docs/extensions/blender_addon.md

 ## Overview

 This Blender add-on allows for compositing with a Nerfstudio render as a background layer by generating a camera path JSON file from the Blender camera path, as well as a way to import Nerfstudio JSON files as a Blender camera baked with the Nerfstudio camera path.
 This add-on also allows compositing multiple NeRF objects into a NeRF scene.
 This is achieved by importing a mesh or point-cloud representation of the NeRF scene from Nerfstudio into Blender and getting the camera coordinates relative to the transformations of the NeRF representation.
 Dynamic FOV from the Blender camera is supported and will match the Nerfstudio render.
 Perspective, equirectangular, VR180, and omnidirectional stereo (VR 360) cameras are supported.
+This add-on also supports Gaussian Splatting scenes as well, however equirectangular and VR video rendering is not currently supported.

 <center>
  <img width="800" alt="image" src="https://user-images.githubusercontent.com/9502341/211442247-99d1ebc7-3ef9-46f7-9bcc-0e18553f19b7.PNG">